summersb92/developer-take-home-assignment-gradle/README.md

 Please note the following:

 1. The original version of this project was a Maven project that was created using IntelliJ IDEA Community Edition Version 14.
-This current version is a Gradle project.
+This current version is a Gradle project and works perfectly fine without using a full-fledged IDE (But IDEs such as Eclips or IntelliJ IDEA can be used and has been tested).

 2. If you're a Software Engineer candidate, please take a look at the following files instead: